PedroZappa/42_minitalk/README.md

 	server.data |= 1 << (((sizeof(char) * 8) - 1) - server.bits);
 ```

-The bitwise operators `|` (OR) and `<<` (Left-Shift) are used together to set the received bits in the proper place in memory.
-The conditional statements make sure that the first 32 bits of the message are saved in a space that fits an `int`, specifying the length of the incoming message.
+The bitwise operators `|` (OR) and `<<` (Left-Shift) are used together to set the received bits in their right place in memory.

+The conditional statements make sure that the first 32 bits of the message are saved in a space that fits an `int` that specifies the length of the incoming message.

 After this `int` is received the `server` starts storing the following inbound bits into `char` sized chunks of memory.

-This operation only happens when a `SIGUSR2` is received.
-Any time a `SIGUSR1` is caught, the server simply acknowledges it by printing a `*` and keeps listening for further signals.

 > [!Note]
 >
+> These bitwise operations only happen when a `SIGUSR2` is received.
+Any time a `SIGUSR1` is caught, the server acknowledges by sending back a `SIGUSR1` to the `client`.
+>
+> Because the memory is `server.data` is initially set to 0, to get the right binary representation of the incoming integer stored in `server.data` we only need to act when a 1 is received, that is `SIGUSR2` in our communication protocol
+>
-> On the server side, `SIGUSR1` and `SIGUSR2` are therefore used to signify 0 and 1 respectively.
+> `SIGUSR1` and `SIGUSR2` are therefore used to signify 0 and 1 respectively.

 ___
 #### `ft_strlen_received()`